makandra/katapult/README.md

 ## Development

-### Getting started + continuing development
+### Getting started
 `Katapult` is tested with [RSpec](http://rspec.info/) and [Cucumber](https://cucumber.io/) + [Aruba](https://github.com/cucumber/aruba)
 ([API-Doc](http://www.rubydoc.info/github/cucumber/aruba/master/)).

-For its full-stack integration tests, `katapult` requires a PostgreSQL account.
+For its full-stack integration tests, Katapult requires a PostgreSQL account.
 Create a dedicated account on your local PostgreSQL server:

     $> sudo -u postgres psql
     postgres=# CREATE ROLE katapult WITH createdb LOGIN;

+### Continuing Development
-Whenever you start working on `katapult`, you should run `script/update`, which will guide you through a quick update process.
+Whenever you start working on Katapult, you should run `script/update`, which will guide you through a quick update process.

 ### Architecture
-`katapult` is roughly split into three parts: the `katapult` binary in bin/, the model in lib/katapult/ and the generators in lib/generators.
-Also, there is a script/ directory that holds some scripts to ease development.
-It is not part of the `katapult` gem, however.
+Katapult's code is roughly split into three parts: the `katapult` binary in bin/, the model in lib/katapult/ and the generators in lib/generators.
+Also, there is a script/ directory that holds some scripts to simplify development.
+It is not included in the `katapult` gem.

-The generators of `katapult` base on the `rails/generators` you probably know from generating migration files or scaffolds; however, it lifts their usage on a new level by invoking generators programmatically with a "model object".
-Instead of plain text input, the `katapult` generators can explore the whole application model.
-They are all to be run from within a Rails application.
+The generators of Katapult extend the `rails/generators` you probably know from generating migration files or scaffolds.
+However, Katapult lifts them on a new level by invoking them programmatically with a model object instead of plain text arguments.
+This way, the Katapult generators can explore the whole application model and are not restricted to a few string's they've been given.

-There are three base generators that can be considered the next-lower level API of `katapult`:
+There are three Rails generators that are intended for invocation from bash.
+They can be considered the next-lower level API of Katapult:

-- `basics` generator: Enhances a pristine Rails app with all of the basic configuration `katapult` brings.
+- `katapult:basics` generator: Enhances a pristine Rails app with all of the basic configuration Katapult brings.
-- `app_model` generator: Installs a boilerplate application model that serves as a starting point for modeling your own application.
+- `katapult:app_model` generator: Installs a boilerplate application model that serves as a starting point for modeling your own application.
-- `transform` generator: Parses the application model into an internal representation, which will be turned into code by all the other generators.
+- `katapult:transform` generator: Parses the application model into an internal representation, which will be turned into code by all the other generators.

 Note that the `katapult` binary is the only Rails-independent part of Katapult;
-everything else runs in the context of the Rails appplication.
+everything else runs in the context of the Rails application.

 ### Suggested workflow
-When adding a feature to `katapult`, it will usually take you some time to figure out how exactly the generated code should look like.
-You'll be switching between `katapult`'s tests, its generators and the generated code.
+When adding a feature to Katapult, it will usually take you some time to figure out how exactly the generated code should look like.
+You'll be switching between Katapult's tests, its generators and the generated code.

-Here's a the suggested process:

-1) Run a scenario (create one if needed)
-2) Tag that scenario with @no-clobber.
-This will leave the generated test app untouched in subsequent test runs.
+Here's a process for building larger code generation features:

+1) **Start with a test:** Create a Cucumber scenario that creates and transforms an application model.
+Also, write a first draft of the code that generates what you expect.
+2) Run your scenario.
 3) Make a commit inside the generated test application, so you'll have a clean working directory: `script/kta git add --all && script/kta git commit -m 'x'`
-4) Modify the test app as needed.
-Boot a development server with `script/kta rails s` if you like.
+4) **Tune the generated code to meet your expectations.** Boot a development server with `script/kta rails s` if you like.
-5) Re-run the @no-clobber scenario (modify it as needed) until test and test app meet the expectations.
-6) Now look at the git diff in the test app and model everything with katapult's generators.
+5) **Finish your test:** Once you've figured how the generated code should look like, it's time to write steps that test it.
+For this purpose, tag your scenario with @no-clobber and comment out the model transformation step.
+This will leave the generated test app untouched in subsequent test runs, so you will be able to run your scenario repeatedly, without losing what you've built, until you have covered every change.
+Use `git diff` in the test app to see your changes.
+6) **Write code:** When you've completed your scenario, write the code that generates what is needed to satisfy the test.
-7) Remove the @no-clobber tag and run the scenario normally to see if it's still green.
-Remember to stop the development server first.
+7) Remove the @no-clobber tag and comment in the transformation step.
+Stop the development server if you've started one.
+8) Run your scenario normally and iterate over your code generation code until your scenario is green.

 ### Guidelines
 Please respect the following guidelines during development: